Roy Suryo

-Roy Suryo Notodiprojo (born 18 July 1968 in Yogyakarta, Indonesia), commonly known as Roy Suryo, A Minister of Indonesia, was a Minister of Youth and Sports Affairs of Indonesia for the final 21 months of President Susilo Bambang Yudhoyono's Second United Indonesia Cabinet.
-A self-proclaimed expert in telecommunications and multimedia, Roy gained celebrity status for analyzing and commenting on the authenticity of evidence in political and celebrity scandals, such as leaked phone conversations and sex tapes..He hosted e-Lifestyle on Metro TV for five years.
+Roy Suryo Notodiprojo (born 18 July 1968), commonly known as Roy Suryo, is a former Minister of Youth and Sports of Indonesia for the final 21 months of President Susilo Bambang Yudhoyono's Second United Indonesia Cabinet.
+A self-proclaimed expert in telecommunications and multimedia, Roy gained celebrity status for analyzing and commenting on the authenticity of evidence in political and celebrity scandals, such as leaked phone conversations and sex tapes.
+He hosted e-Lifestyle on Metro TV for five years.
 Before his cabinet role, Roy was a member of parliament representing Yogyakarta Special Region.

 Education and lecturing

 Roy studied at the Faculty of Communication at Gadjah Mada University (UGM) from 1991 to 2001.
-He taught at the Department of Photography at the Indonesian Institute of the Arts over 1994-2004.
+He taught at the Department of Photography at the Indonesian Institute of the Arts over 1994–2004.
 He has also been a guest lecturer at the UGM Communication D-3 Program, teaching photography for several semesters but is not a permanent lecturer at UGM.

 Rise to public prominence

 Roy first came to national prominence in March 1999, when a tape recording of a telephone conversation between President BJ Habibie and Attorney General Andi Ghalib was leaked to the press.
 The conversation revealed the judiciary's lack of independence and the government's insincerity toward calls to bring former president Suharto to justice.
 After Ghalib denied it was his voice on the tape, Roy - then a relatively unknown figure at Gadjah Mada University - said he had used a digital "spectrum analyzer" to ascertain the conversation was authentic.
-Roy explained he had compared the voice on the tape to one of Habibie’s televised speeches, and then to a tape of a comedian impersonating Habibie.
-The match between the leaked tape and Habibie’s speech was much closer than the comedian's impersonation.
+Roy explained he had compared the voice on the tape to one of Habibie's televised speeches, and then to a tape of a comedian impersonating Habibie.
+The match between the leaked tape and Habibie's speech was much closer than the comedian's impersonation.
 After announcing his findings, Roy was summoned by the State Intelligence Agency (BIA).
 Although nervous before the meeting, Roy later said his interrogators had driven him around, treated him to lunch and they had become good friends.
 Roy then began appearing widely on radio and television, positioning himself as an expert on evidence in numerous ensuing scandals involving politicians and celebrities.
 He insisted his actions were motivated only by the desire to seek the truth through "pure science".

 In August 1999, Roy also analyzed a leaked conversation between key figures in the Bank Bali scandal and declared it to be genuine.
 Later, he analyzed and declared genuine a photo purporting to show President Abdurrahman Wahid with his alleged mistress, Aryanti Sitepu.